simonihmig/responsive-image/README.md

 <img id="ember308" src="..." srcset="..." class="ember-view my-css-class" alt="This is my image">
 ```

-If your image-width is not '100vw', say 70vw for Example, you can specify the 'size' (only vw supported by now):
+If your image width is not '100vw', say 70vw for example, you can specify the `size` (only `vw` is supported as a unit by now):
 ```js
 {{responsive-image image="myImage.png" size="70"}}
 ```